cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

       (SELECT stock_number FROM bookstore_sales)
     GROUP BY condition;

 It is also possible to group by more than one expression, in which case each group is defined by a unique setting for all of the expressions.
 Our **bookstore_sales** table contains information about the date in which a book was sold, as well as the type of payment used in the purchase.
 We might be very interested in knowing sales totals by month, or by type of payment, or both.
-To get the price paid, we will have to join in the **bookstore_inventory** table.
+To get the price that was paid, we will have to join in the **bookstore_inventory** table.

 To start with, let's retrieve sales totals by month (here we will use SQLite's substring() function to extract the 2-digit month number; in other databases it may be possible to extract a month by name):